MORPHEUS: I am a world, space-floating, life-nurturing.

 Godrich stood paralyzed.
 This was it.
 This was his choice.
 Should he follow the Phoenix?
 Or…

 “…solve the riddle…” Helga Hufflepuff whispered.
 She looked at Meldh.
 “And what of me?”

 The knight must retreat, the king is still in check.
 The queen is in danger.

 A slow, sad smile spread across his face.
 “Oh, I believe you know all too well the price.”

-She took a step forward, and started directly at him.
+She took a step forward and stared directly at him.
 Ollivander and Meldh stared at each other, the raging Fiendfyre burning around them as the Dementors swirled overhead.
 He whispered to her, “The choice is yours, as it always has been.
-You must make your decision, now rise up and do so.”
+You must make your decision, now rise and do so.”

 With tears in her eyes, Ollivander embraced her Hero.
 It started with a tight, passionate hug, and they separated briefly to look into each other’s eyes, and she kissed him, hard, deeply.
 Godric watched, as he always had.
 Hot with anger, he watched, as he always had, as they embraced with lurid passion.
 He grit his teeth and gripped the hilt of his…

 Her left hand was encircled around Meldh’s waist, her right hand running through his hair, roughly.
 The pointed, patchwork hat atop her head had an oddly shaped lump in it.
 When she reached the top of his head with her hand, she reached up into her hat and pulled from in the Sword of Gryffindor, forged by the Goblins from the form of pure War.

 His eyes grew wide, as she reared the sword up in one swift motion and pulled it roughly across his throat.
 Immediately, blood poured down from his neck as he stared in shock.
 She followed through with her right arm, pulled back, and slid the sword through his heart.
 The light left his eyes, immediately.

 The connection to life is severed, now to contain the soul.